 A one-stop informational resource from NFIB California

 The California Consumer Privacy Act took effect Jan.
-1, 2020, with enforcement expected mid-year.
+1, 2020, with enforcement taking effect July 1.
 NFIB California is campaigning to remind small businesses that the law’s $25 million in annual sales threshold does not put them out of harm’s way.
 Other aspects of the law, which NFIB is lobbying to amend, can ensnare Main Street enterprises in its net.
+Now, a proposed ballot initiative, the California Privacy Rights Act, would go further than the CCPA.
 This web page serves as a central repository for all of NFIB California’s web stories, news releases, guest editorials, media coverage, lobbying activities, member meetings, and webinars.
 This page will be updated periodically with the latest information.

 - Fox&Hounds, May 20—State Director John Kabateck pens a guest editorial calling on backers the California Privacy Rights Act to withdraw their ballot initiative.

 - NFIB Web Story, May 15—Act Now to Save Your Online Tools.
 Sign the Letter.
 Let Governor Newsom know it is the wrong time to demand changes in digital technology operations and business models.

 - The Epoch Times, May 12—State Director John Kabateck says ballot initiative aimed at further burdening businesses with data privacy regulations is coming at the worst possible times.

 - NFIB Web Story, May 5—Business Leaders ask Mactaggart to Drop Initiative.
 “We implore you to consider the human and financial costs … and withdraw the initiative from the November 2020 ballot.”